aerogear-attic/aerogear-unifiedpush-server-integration-tests/README.md

 This module contains three submodules: `:common`, `:client` and `:server`.
 The `:server` module is a WAR which you can deploy along with the UnifiedPush Server and it will provide you with some REST endpoints used to automate UPS testing suite.
 The `:client` module can be used to access the REST endpoints of the `:server` using a Java API.
 And the `:common` is basically just code shared between the `:client` and `:server`.

+##### Standalone Client execution

+You can get a standalone application for client by running following code:

+`./gradlew --stacktrace :tools:test-extension:client:assemble`

+Then, you will find a distribution to be executed in _tools/test-extension/client/build/distributions_ folder.
+Extract any of the archives and look for _bin_ folder for the script to be executed on your platform.

 ##### Server endpoints

 * `GET /status`: Simply returns HTTP OK (200) response.
 It can be used to detect when the `:server` WAR file has been deployed into the container.